How does sanitiser work?

 INEOS is the world’s leading supplier of synthetic alcohol.
 We also supply many other sanitiser companies with the raw ingredients to make their products.

 Our Sanitisers are manufactured in our own factories.
-At the core of our sanitiser is our own high purity alcohol, which is manufactured under strictly controlled conditions to meet the specialist requirements of pharmaceutical, medical and other applications.
+At the core of our sanitiser is our high purity ethanol is manufactured to meet the specialist requirements of healthcare environments.

 Our products have been through stringent testing, certified by EN Standards.